assistant-ui logo/Docs/Components

 <ModelSelector size="lg" /> // Large (h-10)

-The default ModelSelector export automatically registers the selected model with assistant-ui's ModelContext system.
-When a user selects a model:
+The default ModelSelector export registers the selection with assistant-ui's ModelContext system:

-3. Your API route reads config.modelName to determine which model to use
+3. Your API route reads config.modelName and config.reasoningEffort

 API Reference